Toyota GR Yaris new car review

 Design and build

-Visual changes to this improved GR Yaris are subtle.
-At the front of the car, there's a new steel mesh for the lower grille.
-The side grille has a larger opening and lower bumper has a new split-construction that makes it easier and less costly to repair or replace.
-At the rear, an opening in the bottom edge of the lower garnish allows air from beneath the floor to escape, reducing drag, improving the car's manoeuvrability and stability and dispersing heat from the exhaust system.
-The fog and reversing lights have been relocated, moving from the lower bumper to be integrated in the rear combination lamps, reducing the risk of damage.
-Otherwise, the essential package remains the same: the GR Yaris is a three-door car and very much a model in its own right.
+These saw a new steel mesh added to the lower grille, larger openings at the side and a new split-construction for the lower bumper that made it easier and less costly to repair or replace.
+And the fog and reversing lights were relocated from the lower bumper to be integrated in the rear combination lamps, reducing the risk of damage.
+Otherwise, the essential package remained the same as that of the car we first saw back in 2021: unlike the standard Hybrid Yaris, the GR Yaris is a three-door design and very much a model in its own right.
 Only the rear light clusters, antenna and door mirrors are carried over from the standard hatchback.
 Every element has been revised to achieve optimum downforces, aerodynamics and grip.

-Inside, significant changes have been made to give the driver's cockpit an authentically sporty feel with a design that's true to the 'driver first' principles that define the car.
-Controls that often need to be used in competition driving, such as intercooler spray, VSC-OFF and hazard lights have been moved closer to the driver so they can be reached quickly and easily when using a racing harness.
-On the passenger side, the tray in the instrument panel has been made larger so there is space for extra meters or a co-driver's monitor to be fitted.
+Otherwise, the cabin updates are those made as part of the 2024 update.
+With this, controls often needed for competition driving, such as intercooler spray, VSC-OFF and hazard lights, were moved closer to the driver for quicker and easier reach when using a racing harness.
+On the passenger side, the tray in the instrument panel was made larger to create space for extra meters or a co-driver's monitor to be fitted.

-The driver's field of vision from the wheel has been improved by changing dropping the top edge of the instrument panel by 50mm, changing the position of the rear-view mirror and angling the control panel 15 degrees further towards the driver.
-The instrumentation includes a new 12.3-inch fully digital combimeter with two layout modes - normal and sport, the latter providing a sports performance-focused data display.
-The design is free of any superfluous ornamentation, so information can be instantly viewed and understood.
+The driver's field of vision from the wheel was improved by changing dropping the top edge of the instrument panel by 50mm, changing the position of the rear-view mirror and angling the control panel 15 degrees further towards the driver.
+Toyota also improved the instrumentation, adding a new 12.3-inch fully digital combimeter with two layout modes - normal and sport, the latter providing a sports performance-focused data display.
 On the automatic model, the read-out includes transmission oil temperature and a visual warning in addition to a sound alarm to alert the driver when engine revs are too high for downshifting.

-Precise changes have been made to give the driver the best posture.
-The seat has been lowered by 25mm and steering wheel adjusted accordingly.
-The shift direction has been changed to suit competition driving so the driver pushes the lever forward for downshifts and pulls back for upshifts - a detail promoted by Master Driver and Toyota Motor Corporation Chairman Akio Toyoda (alias 'Morizo').
+The 2024 update also saw precise changes made to give the driver the best posture.
+The seat was lowered by 25mm and steering wheel adjusted accordingly.
+The shift direction was changed to suit competition driving so the driver pushes the lever forward for downshifts and pulls back for upshifts - a detail promoted by Master Driver and Toyota Motor Corporation Chairman Akio Toyoda (alias 'Morizo').

 As before, it's tight for back seat folk.
 And there's a small 174-litre boot.